The A4EHG Initiative

-Helping Schools Foster Inclusive History and Government Classrooms
+Helping Schools Expand Student Opportunity in History and Government Classrooms

-Our mission is to empower educators with the tools, professional development, and culturally relevant strategies needed to create inclusive classrooms where every student feels a sense of belonging.
+Our mission is to equip educators with the tools, professional learning, and strategies needed to create classrooms where every student is engaged and supported.

-Through the A4EHG grant, we focus on expanding access to higher-level classes for underserved and underrepresented students, fostering equity-driven teaching, and driving academic success across diverse communities.
+Through the A4EHG grant, we focus on increasing access to advanced courses for underrepresented students, providing educators with effective instructional practices, and fostering learning environments that promote academic achievement.

 Key Features and Benefits

-· Professional Development & Coaching: Dynamic workshops and ongoing coaching to enhance instructional practices, promote positive teacher mindsets, and create inclusive, engaging classrooms.
+Professional Development & Coaching: Engaging workshops and ongoing coaching designed to strengthen instructional practices, support student success, and foster classrooms where all learners can thrive.

-· Collaborative Nationwide Community of Practice: Opportunities for educators to collaborate, share best practices, and receive ongoing support to close the AP achievement gap.
+Collaborative Nationwide Community of Practice: A nationwide network where educators connect, exchange strategies, and receive ongoing support to expand student participation in AP courses.

-· Federal Support: A U.S. Department of Education-funded program expanding access to AP U.S. History and Government for underserved students.
+Federal Support: A U.S. Department of Education-funded initiative dedicated to broadening access to AP U.S. History and AP Government.

-· Teacher Stipend for Participation: Compensation for educators participating in professional development and collaborative initiatives.
+Teacher Stipend for Participation: Compensation for educators actively engaging in professional learning and collaboration to increase student achievement.

 Hear from our Current Partners: